It’s no secret that moving will cost you. Relocating a mobile home will cost money, time, energy and perhaps other negative consequences.

 If you’re considering moving a manufactured home, the costs involved can include much more than just money.
 In fact, the headache of the moving process is a price all of its own.
 And moving a mobile home involves much more than calling a local tow truck company and hitching up.

 The professional moving company will disconnect plumbing and anything else necessary for transportation purposes.
-They will disconnect at the marriage line and get the mobile home on wheels.
+They will disconnect at the marriage line and get the mobile home prepped for the road.

-Here are some factors that vary moving costs for a mobile home:
+Here are some of the varying moving costs for a mobile home:

 What is the existing foundation of the home?
 Is it on a slab?
 If so, the moving cost could be lower.
 However, if the home is sitting on a block foundation the cost could be considerably higher.